 Pop quiz, hot shot: You’re out on the town and your iPhone gives the ol’ double beep to tell you that it’s about to die.
-The reason it’s about to die is that you didn’t read our list of the best iPhone battery cases.
+The reason it’s about to die is that you didn’t read our list of the best battery cases for your iPhone.
 So now you’re in trouble, but it is about to get worse.
 The President chooses that moment to call and offer you a position as the U.S. ambassador to Amsterdam.
 Then your neighbor calls on the other line asking to use your shower because hers is broken and she’s oh, so sweaty from yoga.
 What do you do?

 With great power usually comes great price, but such is not the case with the Lenmar Meridian.
 At just $50 or so it carries a 2300 mAh charge, which it nearly manages to achieve in real world tests.
 With numbers like that, it seems like the perfect choice, but there are some drawbacks.
 The case is big and weighty.
 This is to be expected considering the power it is packing under the hood, but if you want something sleek and stylish, the Meridian isn’t going to satisfy you.
 It’s matte black and heavy enough that you won’t want your girlfriend to get her hands on it if she’s in the mood to throw things.
 [Purchase]